2008 PDL season

 The 2008 USL Premier Development League season was the 14th season of the PDL.
 The regular season started on April 26, 2008, and ended on July 20, 2008.
+The league consisted of 67 teams across 10 divisions with the addition of the Midwest and New England divisions.
 The playoffs began on July 22, 2008, and ended with the PDL Championship Game on August 9, 2008.

 Thunder Bay Chill finished the season as national champions, beating Laredo Heat on penalty kicks after a 1–1 tie in the PDL Championship game in Laredo, Texas on 9 August 2008.

 Michigan Bucks finished with the best regular season record in the league, winning 13 out of their 16 games, suffering just one loss, and finishing with a +27 goal difference.

 Yakima Reds striker Junior Garcia was the league's top scorer and MVP, knocking in 15 goals.
 Fresno Fuego's Fabricio Codeceira led the league with 13 assists, while Austin Aztex U23 keeper Miguel Gallardo enjoyed the best goalkeeping statistics, with a goals-against average of 0.615 per game, and keeping 9 clean sheets in his 13 games.